Searching for Flows

 Click in the search bar under Flows and enter a word to search for.

-As soon as you enter at least two letters, the system will start to look for flow title matches.
+As soon as you enter at least two letters, the system will start to look for a flow title matches.
 It matches only on the beginning of the word, so "tal" would match on "talent" but not "total" within the flow title.
 However, as soon as a recognized word is entered in the search term, the system will expand the search to include content within the flows.
 This is why you see a different response between "financ" and "finance": the term "finance" expands the scope to the context.

-ProcedureFlow will return a list of search results containing that word.
+Procedureflow will return a list of search results containing that word.
 If the word is in the flow title, it will be bolded.

 - Click on a flow title in the search results to go to that flow.